 Lourdes Duarte is co-anchor of WGN Evening News at 4pm.
 Prior to her role on the evening news, Lourdes was co-anchor of the WGN Morning News and a reporter for WGN News at Nine.
 Lourdes came to WGN-TV in September of 2007 as a general assignment reporter for the WGN Midday News, WGN Evening News and WGN News at Nine.

 Prior to joining WGN-TV, Lourdes worked for three years as a reporter and fill-in anchor for WJBK-TV, the Fox affiliate in Detroit, Michigan.
-She also worked for two years as a reporter for WXIN-TV in Indianapolis.
-While there, she launched and hosted the station’s public affairs program, “Hoy en Dia,” and anchored daily news cut-ins for radio station WEDJ-FM.
+She also spent two years as a reporter for WXIN-TV in Indianapolis.
+While there, she launched and hosted the station’s public affairs program, “Hoy en Dia,” and anchored daily news cut-ins in Spanish for radio station WEDJ-FM.
 Lourdes was a reporter in Peoria at WHOI-TV and at Metro Networks in Miami, Florida for radio stations WLRN-FM and WTMI-FM.
 She got her start here in Chicago, working as a freelance reporter for Telemundo.

 Lourdes received a Bachelor of Arts degree in Communication from DePaul University.